As adventures go, a journey to the polar regions is a big one! But which frozen frontier should you pick?

-The Arctic: Snow and ice are year-round fixtures in the Arctic and the area around Svalbard offers views of impressive ice floes, icebergs and drift ice.
+The Arctic: Snow and ice are year-round fixtures in the Arctic, and the area around Svalbard offers views of impressive ice floes, icebergs and drift ice.
 The landscape here is incredibly sparse and rugged, with craggy mountain peaks and gorges.
-Lots of small flowers help to add some colour to the brownish moss vegetation that covers parts of the region.
+Small flowers help to add some colour to the brownish moss vegetation that covers parts of the region.

 Antarctica: As the highest, driest and coldest continent on the planet, you probably won’t be surprised to hear that Antarctica is 98% covered by ice.
 Its vast wilderness is broken up only by mountain ranges and ice streams.
 There are just two flowering plants found in Antarctica: Antarctic hair grass and Antarctic pearlwort.